 The Peace River Adventure has turned into one of TBFC’s most popular outings.
-With FossilFest comes many new members, some who have never set foot into a river or mine in search of fossilized creatures from the past.
+As I mentioned previously, with FossilFest comes many new members, some who have never set foot into a river or mine in search of fossilized creatures from the past.
 The Peace River trip has become these folk’s freshman outing in paleontology and the perfect opportunity to learn how to hunt for their very own fossils.
 The trip is also a sort of reunion for many of us who have attended the event for more than a decade.

 The Peace River Adventure is a wonderful family outing and the only TBFC fieldtrip when we invite non-members to join in on the hunt.
 This is your opportunity to introduce friends and family to TBFC and Florida’s prehistoric past.
 The river is at its shallowest level and accessible by hunters of all ages.

 The Peace River Adventure will take new and seasoned fossil hunters into the beautiful Peace River near Zolfo Springs.
-An afternoon barbeque dinner, benefit auction, and campfires galore will follow the day of fossil hunting.
+An afternoon barbecue dinner, benefit auction, and campfires galore will follow the day of fossil hunting.
 On top of all of that, the Peace River outing boasts some of TBFC’s hottest selling t-shirts of the year.
 You can find registration forms in this edition of the Chronicles.
 Sign up early!
-This weekend trip only comes around once a year (with some folks arriving as early as Thursday).
-If you have any questions, feel free to contact me: (813) 909-9358 or email@example.com).
-And, if you’re interested in volunteering at the event for a couple hours, please let me know.
+This weekend trip only comes around once a year.
+If you have any questions, feel free to contact me (813) 909-9358 or email@example.com).
+And, if you’re interested in volunteering at the event for a couple hours, please drop me an email.

 In closing, I want to again say thank you again to everyone who helped out this past month.
 Thank you for making FossilFest, and everything else about TBFC so great.